-They flew red hammer n’ sickle pennants on every vertical object in every major street last week.
-The pennants are there even now, wilting.
-They also painted the walls in many colors, some of them after the fashion of some European graffiti I’ve seen (thick tubular letters on collage backgrounds), proclaiming the first national convention in Bangalore, of the CITU.
+They flew red hammer n’ sickle pennants on every vertical thing in every main street last week.
+The flags are there still, but wilting.
+They painted the walls in many colours, some of them after the fashion of some European graffiti I’ve seen (tubular and thick piled-up lettering on saturated background colours), proclaiming the First National Convention of the CITU, in Bangalore.

-The paintings will live long on the walls, until sun, rain, and wind have peeled them.
-The walls of the palace grounds—venue of the convention—are similarly painted, with also the portraits of Che, and of Marx.
-The caption to Che asks the worker to rise with indignation.
-At the entrance to the venue, the painting is of workmen marching to revolution, their flags high and thrust forward.
-The workers are yellow silhouettes on red.
+The paintings will live on until the sun, rain, and wind have peeled them.
+The walls of the Palace Grounds — venue of the convention — are similarly painted, with also the portraits of comrades Che and Marx.
+The caption to Che asks the worker to “rise with indignation”.
+At the entrance to the venue, the painting is of workmen (yellow silhouettes on red) marching to the call to revolution, bearing flags held high and leaning forward.

-A fortnight ago, CITU were claiming that two hundred thousand delegates would attend, some from the former communist nations.
-How many came?
-What did our men learn from them?
-How will they translate that learning to action?
+But I do know that CITU had been claiming in the run-up that two hundred thousand delegates would attend, some from the former communist nations.
+How many did come?
+What did our workmen learn from them?
+How will they translate their learning into action?
 How soon?